2012-2013 University Policies and Procedures

 Saint Louis University's conduct process for sexual assault complaints will be prompt and equitable and conducted in consultation with the Title IX Coordinator.
 Mediation is not appropriate for sexual assault cases.
 Pursuant to this Policy, the Office of Student Conduct, in consultation with the Title IX Coordinator, will investigate all complaints of sexual assault.
 The investigation will include a review of statements obtained from both the Reporting Party and the Accused Party, interviews with both parties, interviews with witnesses as appropriate, and review of relevant documentation and physical evidence.
 Except in extraordinary circumstances, the University will conclude its investigation and conduct process within sixty (60) calendar days following receipt of a complaint.
 Both the Reporting Party and the Accused Party will be provided a thorough explanation of the procedures to be followed during the course of the conduct process.
 The procedures will follow those that are set forth in Sections 2.12 and 2.15 of the Student Handbook, but to the extent that anything set out in those sections is inconsistent with this Policy, the process set out in this Policy shall apply.
 These procedures include:

 A. Both parties will be advised that the resources listed in Section X are available.

-B. The Dean of Students will issue a written "cease and desist" order to all parties to an alleged sexual assault.
+B. The Dean of Students will issue a written "no contact order to all parties to an alleged sexual assault.